Lampeeh/portfolio/index.md

 ## Lampeh's Portfolio

 Hey, I am an iOS Developer that's been programming for 3 years and I have been developing iOS apps for 1 year.
-I love to code in Swift and SwiftUI because I find the language and its' syntax to be elegant and beautiful.
+I code in Swift and SwiftUI.

 ### I know how to code in the following:
 1. Swift
 2. Python
 3. Flutter
-4. Rust
-5. Node.js
+4. Node.js

 ### I have experience with the following Apple frameworks including many more: